ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/README.md

 After completing this module, work through `checkpoint.md` to validate your understanding.
 You should be able to:

-- Configure and test MCP servers with Claude Desktop
+- Configure and test MCP servers with Cursor IDE
 - Use MCP Inspector effectively for debugging
 - Build real-world integrations (Git, GitHub, APIs)
 - Design multi-server architectures